 ‘A beautiful woman by day – A lusting queen wasp by night.’

-The Wasp Woman is a 1959 American science fiction horror feature film produced and directed by Roger Corman from a screenplay by Leo Gordon (The Terror; Tower of London; Attack of the Giant Leeches).
+The Wasp Woman is a 1959 American science-fiction horror feature film produced and directed by Roger Corman from a screenplay written by Leo Gordon (The Terror; Tower of London; Attack of the Giant Leeches).
 The movie stars Susan Cabot, Anthony Eisley and Barboura Morris.

 The Wasp Woman‘s musical score, written by Fred Katz, was originally composed for A Bucket of Blood.
 According to Mark Thomas McGee, author of Roger Corman: The Best of the Cheap Acts, each time Katz was called upon to write music for Corman, he sold the same score as if it were new music.
 The score was used in a total of seven films, including The Little Shop of Horrors and Creature from the Haunted Sea.

 Corman remade the film for cable television in 1995.

 The founder and owner of a large cosmetics company, Janice Starlin (Susan Cabot), is disturbed when her firm’s sales begin to drop after it becomes apparent to her customer base that she is ageing.
 Scientist Eric Zinthrop (Michael Mark) has been able to extract enzymes from the royal jelly of the queen wasp that can reverse the ageing process.
 Starlin agrees to fund further research, at great cost, provided she can serve as his human subject.